pyeventsourcing/eventsourcing/README.md

 assert example.b == 23
 ```

-#### Step 3: define an event sourced repository

 How can entities created this way become persistent?
 And how will existing
 stored entities be obtained?
 Entities are retrieved from repositories.

+#### Step 3: define an event sourced repository

-The next step is to define an event sourced repository class for your entity.
-Inherit from
+The next step is to define an event sourced repository class for your
-eventsourcing.infrastructure.event_sourced_repo.EventSourcedRepository
-and set its 'domain_class' attribute so it knows what it's
-dealing with.
+entity.
+Inherit from 'EventSourcedRepository'.
+Set the 'domain_class'
+attribute to be your Example entity class.

 ```python
 from eventsourcing.infrastructure.event_sourced_repo import EventSourcedRepository